sydmou/sydmou.github.io/_pages/about.md

 <hr>
 <p>
     <font size="3">
      I am currently a lecturer in Nomarl Education Center, Cangzhou Normal University.
-At the same time, I was a Ph.D student in <a href="">School of Computer Science</a>, University of Sains Malaysia, working with <a href="https://cs.usm.my/index.php/faculty-member/173-cheah-yu-n-associate-professor-dr">Associte Prof. Cheah Yu-N</a>.
+At the same time, I was a Ph.D student in <a href="https://cs.usm.my/">School of Computer Science</a>, University of Sains Malaysia, working with <a href="https://cs.usm.my/index.php/faculty-member/173-cheah-yu-n-associate-professor-dr">Associte Prof. Cheah Yu-N</a>.
     </font>
 </p>
 <p>